-Mixing Doxycycline and Alcohol
+Doxycycline and Alcohol Can Cause Problems

-- Dehydration and darkening of urine
+- Darkening of the urine

-- Fatigue and decreased cognitive abilities
+- Decreased cognitive abilities

 - Nausea and vomiting